CATERINGS SAAS

 Handling edge cases

-Some users manage 10+ diets simultaneously.
+Some users manage 10+ diets per day simultaneously.
 My solution scales progressively: status icons display when there are 1-2 diets per day, but hide when 3+ diets overlap (too small to be readable).
 Instead, a "+N" indicator reveals additional diets on click while dynamically adjusting bar height to prevent excessive stretching.

 Brand adaptability